jenabandana/Portfolio_App/README.md

 # Portfolio_App
-It is my portfolio page.
+It is a simple portfolio sample page.